 Kendra Hamilton’s conjoined selves — Gullah geechee gurl and prodigious scholar — are not a contradiction in terms.

 Hamilton has a long record of doing work at the intersection of environmental ecologies and culture.
-Bookended by “Water/Table” in 2004, an installation of Carolina Gold rice plants that created a temporary wetland in the center of the city, and concluding with the design for “Alicia’s Garden” on that site, Hamilton worked with the Spoleto Festival USA’s Places with a Future Artists’ Collaborative on a series of projects highlighting Charleston’s environmental history and the role of embattled Gullah Geechee communities within it.
+Bookended by “Water/Table” in 2004, an installation of Carolina Gold rice plants that created a temporary wetland in the center of the city, and concluding with the design for “Alicia’s Garden” on that site, Hamilton worked with the Spoleto Festival USA’s Places and a Future Artists’ Collaborative on a series of projects highlighting Charleston’s environmental history and the role of embattled Gullah Geechee communities within it.

 The Gullah Geechee “de wata bring, de wata tek” saying has dual origins: A declaration of resistance: “The water brought us here, the water will take us away,” as noted in the historical marker photo on the right.
 And the cyclical nature of traditional Gullah thought.